LaneCommunityCollege/aspects_apache24/README.md

 Currently, the biggest difference between this role and aspects_apache22, is that the ```aspects_apache24_packages``` dictionary has been adjusted to match the packages in Ubuntu 14.04.

-**WARNING**: This role has currently only been tested with default configuration on a Virtualbox VM running Ubuntu 14.04.
 ##Requirements

 Set ```hash_behaviour=merge``` in your ansible.cfg file.